 The design and construction work for the Project shall be performed in accordance with the applicable federal and state laws and VDOT Standards, Specifications and Reference Documents to include, but not limited to the documents listed herein.
 The Design-Builder must verify and use the latest version of the documents listed herein as of the date of the RFP or latest Addenda.
+This excludes the implementation of the 2016 Virginia Road and Bridge Specifications except for Section 801-ITS Infrastructure Components.
 The Design-Builder must meet or exceed the minimum roadway design standards and criteria.